stainless-api/stl-api/packages/stainless/README.md

-# stainless: Stainless server and client framework
+# `stainless`: Stainless server and client framework

 Stainless helps you ship quality, typesafe REST APIs from any TypeScript backend.